ned1313/vault-fridays/2021-09-09-AWS-Auth/README.md

 1. Verify authentication using the AWS IAM user

 The commands for walking through this process are in the commands.sh file.

+## Future Improvements

+It is not clear to me how Vault resolves roles when trying to use the authentication method as a user.
+You might not be able to use the `vault login` command to do so, and instead need to rely on the API?
+The issue I have here is deciding which policies to assign an authenticated client.
+With the `ec2` method you can look at the instance profile and role tags to make an authentication decision in Vault.
+The `iam` method support principals that are users or roles, and the arn value can include a wildcard.
+You could use paths on the IAM side to influence Vault policy assignment, but that seems like the wrong approach.
+You cannot use group membership, although that would be nice.
+There is an integration with the Identity secrets engine that might bear fruit.
+Further investigation is warranted.